dstrohmaier/dstrohmaier.github.io/mphil_proposals/index.md

 **Supervisors:** David Strohmaier and Paula Buttery

-With the advance of massive language models, the skill of probing such models to uncover their inner workings has become central to much NLP research.
+In recent years massive language models that are difficult to interpret have become widespread in NLP.
+To understand their inner workings, we need to probe them with various techniques.
 This research project will develop your probing skills on an application-oriented task: Probing for the difference between native speaker and language learner data.

 Learner data includes many mistakes, such as spelling errors and grammatical infelicities.
 How does this affect the processing of the lexical semantic knowledge within the language model?
 To answer this question, you will use state-of-the-art probing techniques and apply them to BERT (or one of its derivatives).
 The results will help us to assess the use of such language models in educational technologies.